Ribavirin is a guanosine analog that produces broad-spectrum activity against different RNA and DNA viruses.

-Ribavirin was first discovered and developed in 1970 by researchers from the International Chemical & Nuclear Corporation (ICN), today known as Valeant Pharmaceuticals.
-Chemists Joseph T. Witkovski and Ronald K. Robins had a main role in synthesizing this compound.
+Ribavirin was first discovered and developed in 1970 by researchers from the International Chemical & Nuclear Corporation (ICN), which is modernly known as Valeant Pharmaceuticals.
+Chemists Joseph T. Witkovski and Ronald K. Robins had a primary role in synthesizing this compound.

 Ribavirin was initially approved for use in humans to treat pediatric respiratory syncytial virus infections.
-Through the years its efficacy for this indication has proved to be controversial, as shown in a number of studies with conflicting results.
+Through the years, the efficacy of ribavirin for this indication has proved to be controversial, as shown in a number of studies that published conflicting results.

-In 1972 it was reported that ribavirin was active against different DNA and RNA viruses in culture systems and animals.
-Some examples were herpes simplex, vaccinia virus, measles, influenza A and B, parainfluenza, rhabdoviruses, arenaviruses, bunyaviruses and possibly retroviruses.
+In 1972, it was reported that ribavirin was active against different DNA and RNA viruses in culture systems and animals.
+Some examples included herpes simplex, vaccinia virus, measles, influenza A and B, parainfluenza, rhabdoviruses, arenaviruses, bunyaviruses, and possibly retroviruses.

-Severson and colleagues investigated the effect of ribavirin treatment on Hantaan virus.
-An observed decrease in viral mRNA and protein production was attributed to mutagenesis during transcription, leading to unstable or nonfunctional mRNAs.
+Severson and colleagues investigated the effect of ribavirin treatment on the Hantaan virus.
+An observed decrease in viral mRNA and protein production levels was attributed to mutagenesis during transcription, which ultimately leads=s to unstable or nonfunctional mRNAs.
 Moreover, a high number of insertions were found.

 History of ribavirin usage in hepatitis C

-First attempts to use ribavirin as monotherapy to treat hepatitis C was recorded in the early 1990s.
-Pilot studies were undertaken due to the fact that ribavirin previously demonstrated its broad-spectrum antiviral activity against RNA viruses, and that HCV is related to flavivirus with a positive sense RNA genome.
+The first attempts to use ribavirin as monotherapy to treat hepatitis C were recorded in the early 1990s.
+Pilot studies were undertaken due to the fact that ribavirin previously demonstrated its broad-spectrum antiviral activity against RNA viruses, and that HCV is related to flavivirus with a positive-sense RNA genome.

-Patients treated with ribavirin monotherapy demonstrated improvements in serum alanine aminotransferase levels with certain indications that patients infected with HCV genotype 2/3 may be more responsive.
+Patients treated with ribavirin monotherapy exhibited improvements in serum alanine aminotransferase levels.
+During the course of this study, patients infected with HCV genotype were found to be over 67% more responsive to ribavirin.
 On the other hand, little effect has been shown on HCV RNA levels, with no patients achieving viral clearance.

-There were no other significant advancements in the treatment of hepatitis C until 1998, when the combination of ribavirin and interferon-alpha gained approval.
-Clinically, ribavirin showed a small, additive antiviral effect in combination with interferon, but its main effect was dose-dependent prevention of virological relapse.
+No other significant advancements in the treatment of hepatitis C were published until 1998, which is when the combination of ribavirin and interferon-alpha gained approval.
+Clinically, ribavirin showed a small, additive antiviral effect in combination with interferon; however, its main effect was dose-dependent prevention in virological relapse.

-Triple therapy regimens (i.e. the use of ribavirin with telaprevir and boceprevir) gained approval in May 2011.
-The role of ribavirin in success of this approach appeared to be on the prevention of relapse and the emergence of both low-level and high-level protease inhibitor resistance.
+Triple therapy regimens, which often involve the use of ribavirin with telaprevir and boceprevir, gained approval in May of 2011.
+The role of ribavirin in the success of this approach appeared to be due to its ability to prevent both the relapse and the emergence of low-level and high-level protease inhibitor resistance.